OC man arrested after allegedly trying to attack wife with kitchen knives at son's sporting event

 The arrest was made shortly after 7 p.m.
 Thursday at the Chapman Sports Complex located at 11701 Knott Street, according to Sgt.
 Vince Vaicaro of the Garden Grove Police Department.

-The attack occurred as several youth sporting events were underway on the field, Vaicaro said.
+The incident occurred as several youth sporting events were underway on the field, Vaicaro said.

 The woman was alerted by her son that her husband, identified as Russel Husges, was coming up behind her in the stands allegedly armed with kitchen knives in each of his hands, investigators said.